subinjose11/myproject/README.txt

 Overall, this project provides a simple functional API for registering job applications and retrieving applicant data from a MySQL database using Flask.

+note:
+    The source code is located in a file named app.py within the backendAPI folder.